OpenGenus/cosmos/code/cellular_automaton/src/von_neumann_cellular_automata/README.md

 ## Construction

-The construction mechanism starts when a blank state (**U**) is excited by a transmission state in your neighborhood.
-At this moment the cell becomes **"sensitive"** (**S**), passing through the transition states until stops in one of the ordinary or special transmission states, or in a confluent state.
+The construction mechanism starts when a blank state (**U**) is excited by a transmission state in its neighborhood.
+At this moment the cell becomes **"sensitive"** (**S**), passing through the transition states until it stops in one of the ordinary or special transmission states, or in a confluent state.
 The chosen state is determined by the sequence of input signals that arrive on that cell.
 The options of that sequence can be represented by a binary tree.

 ![Binary Tree for the Construction Mechanism](https://iq.opengenus.org/content/images/2019/02/ChoiceTree.png)